z-song/db-console/README.md

 $shell = new Shell(__DIR__ . '/config/database.php');

-// Also you can specify a connection in your configuration.
+// Also you can specify a connection which in your configuration.
 //$shell->setConnection('redis');

 $shell->run();